GeneralGrube/JUGA_survey/README.md

 ---
 **License:**
 The Code and Raw Data is published under GNU Public License 3.0.
 See further information in the LICENSE.md file.
+Figures are copyrighted.
+The copyright may lie with the accepting journal of this manuscript.
+Reproduction of figures needs approval of the copyright owner.

 ---